Back

 Why do I need a budget?

 If you’re fed up with overspending or always wondering where your money goes each month, you can probably benefit from creating a budget.
-The good news is, there are a lot of different ways to budget, so you can explore different options to find the right fit for you.
+The good news is, there's a lot of different ways to budget, so you can explore different options to find the right fit for you.
 And the above templates can help you complete any one of them.
 Whether you’re budgeting solo or budgeting as a couple, here are some top budgeting methods you can try.

 The 50/30/20 method